 How To Dry Herbs

-For the times when I’m trying to source a herb or spice that I just cannot get locally, organically, there are a couple places online that I purchase from (here and here) or I access my wholesalers.
+For the times when I’m trying to source a particular herb or spice that I just cannot get locally, organically, there are a couple places online that I purchase from (here and here) or I access my wholesalers.

-You can also freeze dried herbs, if you are buying in bulk.
+You can also freeze dried fresh herbs, if you are buying in bulk.
 Just portion off small amounts, pop into zip lock bags and use as needed.

 The best time to harvest your herbs is before 10am, while the essential oils are still at their full potency and haven’t been affected by the sun yet.